Physics-Informed Detection of Friction Anomalies in Satellite Reaction Wheels: Anomaly Detection Algorithm

 The log-likelihood of a specific sequence of jumps can be computed sequentially, which makes dynamic programming a natural choice to find the vector $u$ that maximizes it.
 A multistage dynamic programming is defined by four elements: a state set ($\mathcal{X}$), an input set ($\mathcal{U}$), a transition function (\hbox{$h: \mathcal{X} \times \mathcal{U} \mapsto \mathcal{X}$}), and a cost function ($g: \mathcal{X} \times \mathcal{U} \mapsto \mathbb{R}$) \cite{bertsekas_dynamic_2012}.
 The objective is to solve the following optimization problem:

-Extending the notation used in Section~\ref{sec:fss}, we define the state of the RWA at every interval $i$ with a tuple of two elements: the configuration $\mathbf{q}_i$ of each subsystem and the number of steps $\boldsymbol{\tau}_i$ since each subsystem changed configuration for the last time, both given as vectors with as many elements as subsystems present in the RWA, so $x_i = (\mathbf{q}_i, \boldsymbol{\tau}_i)$, with $\mathbf{q}_i = ^T$ and $\boldsymbol{\tau}_i = ^T$.
+Extending the notation used in Section~\ref{sec:fss}, we define the state of the RWA at every interval $i$ with a tuple of two elements: the configuration $\bar{q}_i$ of each subsystem and the number of steps $\bar{\tau}_i$ since each subsystem changed configuration for the last time, both given as vectors with as many elements as subsystems present in the RWA, so $x_i = (\bar{q}_i, \bar{\tau}_i)$, with $\bar{q}_i = ^T$ and $\bar{\tau}_i = ^T$.

 With this notation, $q_i^s$ represents the configuration of the FSS with index $s$ at interval $i$.
-Every changepoint $i$ is characterized by two variables: the number of steps since the previous changepoint ($\Delta \tau_i$), and the sign of the change of friction ($\Delta f_i$), which can be either $-1$ for a decrease or $1$ for an increase of the friction.
+Every changepoint $i$ is characterized by two variables: the number of steps since the previous changepoint ($\Delta \tau_i$), and the sign of the friction change ($\Delta f_i$), which can be either $-1$ for a decrease or $1$ for an increase of the friction.
 At a changepoint, one of the subsystems changes its configuration by $\Delta f_i$ and its number of steps since the last changepoint is reset to $0$.
 The other subsystems have unaffected configurations, but their $\tau$ increases by $\Delta \tau_i$.
 We choose which subsystem has jumped at each stage with the input $u_i$.
-The set of possible inputs is $\mathcal{U} \in \llbracket1, N_\textrm{s}\rrbracket$, and the transition function is, according to the description given before,
+The set of possible inputs is $\mathcal{U} \in [1, N_\textrm{s}]$, and the transition function is, according to the description given before,

-where $\mathbb{1}$ is a vector with all entries equal to $1$ and $\mathbf{e}_u$ is a vector with all entries $0$ except the $u$-th one, which takes a value of $1$.
-A visualization of the possible transitions of a system is given in Figure~\ref{fig:transition-diagram}.
+where $\mathbb{1}$ is a vector with all entries equal to $1$ and $\bar{e}_u$ is a vector with all entries $0$ except the $u$-th one, equal to $1$.
+A visualization of these transitions is shown in Figure~\ref{fig:transition-diagram}.

-Regarding the transition costs of the problem, they are given by the log-likelihood of the event:
+Regarding the transition costs of the problem, they are given by the log-likelihood of the transitions of the individual FSS:

-In this computation, we define $P_s^{\neg t}(q, k_1, k_2)$ as the probability of the switching system $s$ not transitioning away from its configuration $q$ between steps $k_1$ and $k_2$.
-It can be calculated as